department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Arch Intent team questions.md

-# Architecture Intent - questions from the team
+# Architecture Intent - Questions and Meeting Notes
 - This is a new Collaboration Cycle touchpoint for VFS teams, and the first time our team will be going through the review.
 - Architecture Intent review meeting scheduled for Tuesday, 11/26/2024 at 1:30p ET/12:30p CT/10:30a PT